z4f1r0v/automatic-guacamole/README.md

 Automatic guacamole is a small, lightweight, opinionated template Scala project to help you get started in no time, focusing on what really matters - contributing to the Scala ecosystem :)

-Simply clone/fork/replicate, adjust the details to your licking and hack away.
+Simply clone/fork/replicate, adjust the details to your liking and hack away.

 ## What's inside
 - [Travis](https://travis-ci.com/)